Filing Exceptions to Florida Family Law Magistrates’ Temporary Needs Reports and Recommendations

 Providing a Record to the Court

 The party who files exceptions must provide a transcript of the hearing before the magistrate to the court.
+The transcript must be provided at least forty-eight hours prior to the exceptions hearing.
 The party who filed the exception must also pay for the cost of the transcript.
 Due to the cost of the transcript, a party should carefully consider filing exceptions and the likelihood of the court ruling in the party’s favor.

 Standard of Review of Temporary Needs Hearings